OLD Memoirs Now Published, written 187 years ago by a woman from a prominent family, were lost; and so I’ve published for her! Get Your Copy~

 Who Publishes Old Memoirs?

-Unfortunately Adelaide’s memoirs were never published into the fascinating documentation of life in her times, that she intended.
+Unfortunately, Adelaide’s memoirs were never published into the fascinating documentation of life in her times, as she intended.
+Instead, nearly 200 years later they ended up in my hands.

 A shoebox in my grandparents attic, and yet … she was of no relationship to our family.